Facebook tracking pixel

 Think of it this way: the rules are there for your benefit.
 A proper medical evaluation ensures that testosterone therapy is the right solution for your specific health situation and that you’re getting a treatment plan designed for your body.
 Bypassing this process by turning to unregulated sources is not only illegal but also incredibly risky.
 True optimization is about making informed, data-driven decisions for your health, and that starts with following the correct and safe path to treatment.

-Why You Need a Prescription
+Why a Prescription is Non-Negotiable

 First things first: you absolutely need a prescription for testosterone.
 It’s not optional.
 The reason is that testosterone is a powerful hormone that can have significant effects on your body.
 The FDA states that its approved testosterone products are only for men who have low testosterone levels due to an associated medical condition.